markatango/stream-android-camera-to-website/README.md

 2. Press "Connect".
 3. Refresh the webpage, or press the `Refresh Devices` button on the webpage.
 4. Select your phone from the list of available devices.
 5. Press `Start Streaming` or `Stop Streaming` on your phone or on the web page as you wish.
-The phone state and wewb page state are synchronized.
+The phone state and web page state are synchronized.